 Most commonly these episodes begin in the first two weeks after birth.
 Often symptoms begin in the first few days after having a baby.
 More rarely, the illness starts later – several weeks after the baby is born.

 Why does it happen?

 Postpartum psychosis is not your fault.
 It is not caused by anything you or your partner have thought or done.
-Relationship problems, stress or the baby being unwanted do not seem to be associated with postpartum psychosis.
+Relationship problems, or the baby being unwanted do not seem to be associated with postpartum psychosis.
 Episodes can occur in women under considerable stress, but more often PP seems to come out of the blue.

-There are likely to be many factors that lead to an episode of Postpartum Psychosis.
+There are likely to be many factors that lead to an episode of postpartum psychosis.
 We know that genetic factors are important.
-You are more likely to have Postpartum Psychosis if a close relative has had it.
+You are more likely to have postpartum psychosis if a close relative has had it.
 Changes in hormone levels and disrupted sleep patterns may also be involved.
 Postpartum psychosis might be more common in women with thyroid problems or pre-eclampsia, but further research is desperately needed though to understand the complex interaction of biological, psychological and social factors that are involved.
 For this reason, we are very keen for people to help us with research into PP - click here to find out more.

 Who is most likely to get Postpartum Psychosis?